itwanderer/ad-reports/README.md

     6. Produces a report comparing current group members vs. membership based on directReports attribute and user state (enabled or disabled)

-    Mote:  The script runs in report mode when -update argument is not specified
+    Note:  The script runs in report mode when -update argument is not specified

 PARAMETERS